ijmarshall/trialstreamer-nginx/README.md

     **NOTE:** If running with GPU, it is recommended to set `TF_FORCE_GPU_ALLOW_GROWTH='true'`.

 2. API Key used by Trialstreamer must be set in the `config.json` file.

+3. Remove the exposed ports of `web` and `api`.
+In production these services are exposed by Nginx.

 ## Running services